Modi'in-Maccabim-Re'ut: Transportation

 Modi'in-Maccabim-Re'ut is accessible by Highway 431, Highway 3 and Road 443.
 An Israel Railways line began operation on April 1, 2008, to a large underground station in Modi'in.

 Service began in September 2007 to Paatei Modi'in on the western outskirts of the city.
 This railway connects Modi'in to Tel Aviv by way of Ben Gurion Airport.
 The line to Modi'in is a spur off the Tel Aviv–Jerusalem railway.
 Intercity and local bus services are provided by Kavim.

+Voting Patterns

+In the 2022 election, 60 percent of voters in Modi'in-Maccabim-Re'ut voted for the parties of the center-left coalition led by Yair Lapid, while 36 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.2 percent voted for the Arab parties.